erc-cassandra/cassandra_fs_pp/README.md

 ### Level-1

-Data from station has been concatentated into a single continuous file.
-Column names have been renamed.
+* Data from station are concatentated into a single continuous file.
+* Column names get renamed.
+* Duplicated data are removed.
+The number of rows removed are listed in the terminal window.

 These data are output to csv files.